Well-Jing/3D-version-Gaunlet/README.md

 Summarise some technologies used for this project.
 All the objects in this game are rendered with Phong model.
 Shadows are rendered using PCF (percentage-closer filtering).
-Skeletal animation is also implemented with the help of Assimp (Assimp help us parsed FBX file).
+Skeletal animation is also implemented with the help of Assimp (Assimp helped us parse FBX files).
 Execpt the model of the character (from Mihoyo Genshin Impact) and the cabin (from a free 3D model site), all the models are made by me using Blender.
 The skeletal animation is also made by me in Blender.